Learn: If You Study, You Can and Will

 Participate in Study Groups

 Guarantee your understanding of the material by following these steps.
 To test yourself and to gauge how well you have learned the course material participate in study groups.
 While participating in study groups see if you can explain the information, clearly and succinctly so that the group understands also.
 If you can teach others in such a way that everyone understands, you comprehend the concept.

 REMEMBER YOUR ONLY JOB IS TO LEARN THE MATERIAL TO THE BEST OF YOUR ABILITY.

 The above might seem to be quite a bit of work, and the answer is yes it is work.
 Earning top grades in every class with a complete understanding of the material is not easy, but it is worth it.

 Because you have been reviewing and staying prepared for the lectures, pop quizzes should not even be a concern.
 When it comes time for tests, this study method will have you ready.
 Each night of study includes a review of previous material.
 So you should not have to spend many hours cramming.
 Your usual routine includes reviewing and keeping yourself up-to-date with the subject matter.
 In the end, you will realize you were able to learn the material.
-If you are still early enough in your academic training, you can use these tips to improve your chances for admission into a top college/university.
+If you are still early enough in your academic training, you can use these tips to improve your chances of admission into a top college/university.
 Graduating from a major university provides you with many advantages.

 Get plenty of rest, strive for 8 hours each night.